bird-house/birdhouse-deploy/birdhouse/components/README.rst

   - `recording rules`_ are added to the monitoring Prometheus instance (the one deployed by this `monitoring` component).
 These rules are any that have the `longterm-metrics` label.
   - The metrics described by these rules are collected/calculated by the monitoring Prometheus instance.
-The monitoring Prometheus instance treats these rules the same as
+The monitoring Prometheus instance treats these rules the same as any other (ie. only stores them for 90 days by default).
   - To enable some example longterm `recording rules`_, enable the :ref:`prometheus-longterm-rules` component.
 You can also choose to create your own rules (see :ref:`prometheus-longterm-metrics` for details on how to create these longterm metrics rules).
 2.